We love the different viewpoints these fun Rome family activities give of the bustling city. Get of the beaten path and go explore even more!

 Take a Kids Mosaic Workshop

-This fun activity from our partner Arte al Sole includes a visit to a fascinating and lesser known museum in Rome to view ancient machinery and mosaics, followed by a fun and engaging kids mosaic workshop in an artist’s studio in the heart of Rome!
+This fun activity from our partner Arte al Sole includes a visit to a fascinating and lesser known museum in Rome to view ancient machinery and mosaics, followed by a fun and engaging Rome kids mosaic workshop in an artist’s studio in the heart of the Eternal City!

 A River Boat Ride to Ostia Antica